 Frequently Misunderstood Concepts

 This page clarifies common misunderstandings about the Geneva Charter of Sovereignty.
-These points support accuracy, transparency, and risk awareness for diplomats, journalists, researchers, and institutions assessing the Charter’s purpose and scope.
+These points support accuracy, transparency, and risk awareness for diplomats, journalists, researchers, and institutions assessing the Charter’s purpose, scope, and analytical use.

 The Charter Is Not a Treaty